sacctSection: Slurm Commands (1)

-- Id of Quality of Service.
+- Numeric id of Quality of Service.

 - Requested CPU frequency for the step, in kHz.
 Note: This value applies only to a job step.
 No value is reported for the job.

-- Required CPUs.
+- Number of requested CPUs.

 - Minimum required memory for the job, in MB.
 A 'c' at the end of number represents Memory Per CPU, a 'n' represents Memory Per Node.
 Note: This value is only from the job allocation, not the step.